Exceptional Quartics are Ubiquitous: Appendix

 \section{Appendix}

 Now we provide a proof of the statement that was used to prove certain polynomial has $D_4$ is its Galois group.

 \textit{For $t\in\bz$, if $(t^2-4)(4t^2+9)$ is a perfect square then $t=3$.}

-Proof:\quad First note that $t^2-4$ itself is never a square, so one can write it uniquely as $t^2-4 = dn^2$ where $d$ is the square-free part of it, and $n\in \bz$.
-Being a non-empty product of (distinct) primes $d> 1$.
+Proof:\quad First note that $t^2-4$ itself is never a square, so one can write it uniquely as $t^2-4 = dn^2$ where $d$ is the square-free part of it, $d>1$, and $n\in \bz$.
+First we rewrite the number under discussion as below: